GOP Senator 'Disturbed' By McConnell Coordinating With Trump Staff On Impeachment

 Alaska Republican Sen. Lisa Murkowski told a local television affiliate that she's "disturbed" by Senate Majority Leader Mitch McConnell's plans to use "total coordination" with the White House to set out President Trump's impeachment trial.

-Murkowski, who remains a wild card in a potential Senate trial, has been tight lipped on the effort.
+Murkowski, who remains a wild card in a potential Senate trial, has been tight-lipped on the effort.
 However, she shared her concerns with McConnell's recent comments in an interview with KTUU in Anchorage, Alaska.

 "When I heard that, I was disturbed," she said.